maxlingit/maxlingit.github.io/_posts/2024-04-16-Invoices-Payment-Process.md

 ## Vendor Payment Method

 We can pay vendor in form of Checks, ACH debit, Wire Transfer or On vendor website.
-Please send the vendor payment method document to above email
+For the **first time** vendor setup please send the vendor payment method document to above email

 ### Checks